DuetUI: A Bidirectional Context Loop for Human-Agent Co-Generation of Task-Oriented Interfaces: Findings

 \subsubsection{More Intelligent, Usable, and Aligned Interface}

 Participants expressed significantly higher satisfaction with the interfaces generated by DuetUI (Interface Satisfaction: $M_D$=3.96 vs. $M_S$=3.54; $p$=.0057, $d$=.622), detailed in Figure \ref{subfig:interface_satisfaction}.
-They found the interface to be more aligned with their tasks ($Q_2$: $M_D$=3.92 vs. $M_S$=3.33; $p$=.0405, $d$=.443), with many describing its logic as clearer and more concise (P5-6, P10-12, P16, P22).
-Furthermore, DuetUI's interfaces better conformed to user preferences ($Q_4$: $M_{D}$=4.17 vs. $M_{S}$=3.54, $p$=.0096, $r$=.625) and were significantly more usable ($Q_5$: $M_D$=4.38 vs. $M_S$=3.71, $p$=.0060, $r$=.714).
+Participants found the interface to be significantly more aligned with their tasks ($Q_2$: $M_D$=3.97 vs. $M_S$=3.24; $p$=.0013, $d$=.749), with many describing its logic as clearer and more concise (P5-6, P10-12, P16, P22).
+The system also provided a stronger sense of control during interaction ($Q_3$: $M_D$=3.86 vs. $M_S$=3.33; $p$=.0149, $d$=.537).
+Furthermore, DuetUI's interfaces better conformed to user preferences ($Q_4$: $M_D$=3.97 vs. $M_S$=3.64; $p$=.0278, $d$=.480) and demonstrated significantly higher usability ($Q_5$: $M_D$=4.17 vs. $M_S$=3.79; $p$=.0100, $r$=.714).
 Participants (P5, P6, P12) highlighted DuetUI's seamless link between interface generation and task completion.
 Unlike baseline systems that stop at static mockups before producing code, DuetUI leads directly to the final outcome, making it more effective.
 As P5 stated, DuetUI ``\textit{basically gives me the plan directly,}'' whereas the baseline ``\textit{just designs a program for you... [which] you [then use] to solve the problem.}'' However, this strong task-orientation was a drawback for more exploratory scenarios.
 Participants noted that phone use often lacks ``\textit{a very clear purpose}'' (P17), and felt DuetUI's ``\textit{forced sense of structure diminishes the joy of casually browsing}'' (P4).